 Practical Rapid Prototyping for Robotics with ROS 2 & Docker Training Course

-Practical Rapid Prototyping for Robotics with ROS 2 & Docker is a hands-on course designed to help developers efficiently build, test, and deploy robotic applications.
-Participants will learn how to containerize robotics environments, integrate ROS 2 packages, and prototype modular robotic systems using Docker to ensure reproducibility and scalability.
-The course emphasizes agility, version control, and collaboration practices that are ideal for early-stage development and innovation teams.
+Practical Rapid Prototyping for Robotics with ROS 2 & Docker is a hands-on course designed to help developers build, test, and deploy robotic applications efficiently.
+Participants will learn how to containerize robotics environments, integrate ROS 2 packages, and prototype modular robotic systems using Docker for reproducibility and scalability.
+The course emphasizes agility, version control, and collaboration practices suitable for early-stage development and innovation teams.

 By the end of this training, participants will be able to: